ItBurnsWhenICommit/lancer-mcp/docs/QUERY_ORCHESTRATION_GUIDE.md

 # Query Orchestration Guide

-This guide explains how the hybrid query orchestration system works in the Project Indexer MCP service.
+This guide explains how the hybrid query orchestration system works in the Lancer MCP service.

 ## Overview